 About Robin Toner

-Noted for her relentless approach, meticulous work and elegant delivery, Toner was the first woman to hold the position of national political correspondent for The New York Times.
+Noted for her relentless approach, meticulous work and elegant delivery, Toner was the first woman to be national political correspondent for The New York Times.
 In her nearly 25 years with The Times, she covered five presidential campaigns, scores of Congressional and gubernatorial races and most of the country’s major political and policy issues.
 She was The Times’ lead reporter on the 1992 presidential election of Bill Clinton and one of its most authoritative journalists covering health care policy and politics.
 The late Sen. Edward M. Kennedy described Toner as “a reporter’s reporter who deeply cared about the people and the issues she covered.”

 Toner died in December 2008, leaving indelible marks on the profession and people she so loved.